Pilou97/yggit/README.md

 # Yggit

-A tool to manage my git worflow.
+A tool to manage my git workflow.

 It allows me to have one branch, and to associate a commits to a specific branch with a interface like the rebase one